Last Updated on 03/11/2025

 High search volume drives considerable traffic, making head keywords important.
 Ranking well for these keywords might result in a significant increase in website traffic, increasing exposure, and conversions.

 Answer: High competition and unclear search intent lead to poorer conversion rates and difficulties in ranking.
-You may need to put in much work, time, and resources to attain high ranks for head keywords.
+You may need to invest considerable time, effort, and resources to achieve high rankings for head keywords.

 Monitor traffic, keyword rankings, and user interaction using Google Analytics and Google Search Console.
 To assess the effectiveness of the head keyword strategy, monitor KPIs such as organic search traffic, bounce rate, average session time, and conversion rates.